HOW DO ZOOM ERGOS WORK?

 SHOULD I TURN MY SOUND UP OR DOWN?

 Different leaders will take different approaches to the sessions, and you will get used to who talks and who doesn't.
-But when you have someone who does talk, you will want to her them.
-Our advice is to turn your sound up to maximum, because the leader will be talking over the sound of their own ergo and yours.
+But when you have someone who does talk, you will want to hear them.
+Our advice is to wear earphones, or to turn your sound up to maximum: the leader will be talking over the sound of their own ergo and yours, and not all of the leaders have microphones.
 If you want to hear their words of advice or change calls, you will need your sound right up.
-If you erg with headphones on, you might want to leave one ear open and just listen to your music in one ear, if you want to hear the calls.
+If you normally erg with headphones on and wish to continue to do so, you might want to leave one ear open and just listen to your music in one ear.
+Of course, you are not obliged to listen to the calls, and can just follow what you are watching - or just use it for background company, if that's what you want to do.

 WHERE SHOULD I PUT MY OWN CAMERA?